 |Pumpkins and Halloween decor decorate the grand staircase.|

-We spent the entire morning and up until this time in the afternoon with Carolyn and Fred in the Cafe al Bacio, sharing a variety of travel stories and experiences and we had a fantastic time.
+We spent the entire morning and up until this afternoon with Carolyn and Fred in the Cafe al Bacio, sharing various travel stories and experiences, and we had a fantastic time.

 We had the laptops in our possession but never got around to getting started on today’s post.
 Now, we’re back in our cabin with little time until we need to dress for dinner to head up to the Sky Lounge for happy hour at 5:00 pm.